Dorit Bar Or: Fashion career

 Bar Or is the designer of Pas Pour Toi (Not For You).
 Explaining the name of her label, she says: "Forgive my arrogance, but I'm a style icon in Israel.
 I'm a very famous actress and I got sick of everyone asking where my clothes were from.
 I started making up names.
 It was hilarious.
 Everyone would say, 'Oh yes I love that designer' or 'I wear such and such's clothes, too'—and it didn't exist.
 So it amuses me to call my line Not For You.
 It's the opposite of inclusive..."

+Controversies

+Bar Or, among others, has been accused of cultural appropriation in her use of the chequered design pattern commonly associated with Palestinian keffiyeh.

+In October 2023, Israeli media reported that Bar Or posted a controversial Instagram story during the Gaza war, which resulted in her eponymous line's removal from Mytheresa, Net-a-Porter, and Matches Fashion following complaints by Kuwaiti designer Najeeba Hayat.
+In her controversial post, Bar Or shared a video that "depicts a scene from the movie Independence Day in which a spaceship (encircled by the flags of Iran, Palestine, Hezbollah, and ISIS) destroys a tower bearing flags of Western nations (including the US and Great Britain).
+The Islamic call to prayer known as Adhan is heard in the background as the tower erupts in a fireball and the words “The West is Next” appear across the screen as does “#hamas=isis #freegazafromhamas.”"
+In November 2023, Net-a-Porter and Mytheresa reinstated Bar Or after she apologized and clarified "I had not realized this warning video was led by the voice of Adhan in the background, I did not mean to offend anyone by that".